hotwax/oms-documentation/user-manuals/inventory/inventory-management/inventory-configuration.md

 - Click on the `Add Facility` function in the Inventory configuration section to open a dialog box.
 - Select the desired facility and its location from the dropdown menu.
 - Click `Add` to confirm the addition of the facility.

+### Add Location:

+Adding locations within each facility helps in optimizing product storage and organization.
+It enables businesses to effectively manage their warehouse space, improve inventory visibility, and streamline order picking and packing processes, resulting in enhanced operational efficiency and customer satisfaction.

+- Click on the `Add Location` function to open a dialog box.
+- Choose the facility to which you want to add a location from the dropdown menu.
+- Select the geographical information or address for the location from the dropdown menu.
+- Click `Add` to confirm the addition of the new location to the selected facility.

 ### Editing Safety Stock: